 “1.
 Scope

 1.1.
-This Regulation applies to vehicles of category M11 with a maximum permissible mass not exceeding 3,500 kg and to vehicles of category N11.
+This Regulation applies to vehicles of category M11 with a maximum permissible mass not exceeding 3,500 kg, vehicles of category M1 with a maximum permissible mass exceeding 3,500 kg where the "R" point of the lowest seat is not more than 700 mm from ground level when the vehicle is in the condition corresponding to the reference mass defined in paragraph 2.10. of this Regulation, and to vehicles of category N11.

 1.2.
 This regulation does not apply to vehicles of category Y.”